 Maybe not.
 Consider.
 What's a Magi?
 The word Magi -- did you notice it's pretty close to the word magic? -- comes from a Latin version of the Greek plural of a word they derived from the Persian word for the priests of Zoroaster.
 These guys are sometimes called astrologers, but that can be misleading because back then the term had no reference at all to storefront fortune tellers and the like, but rather to the application of astronomy and mathematics to phenomena in the best science of the time, which later lead to the term being applied to all sorts of occult religion and what came to be called magic.

 Now, Matthew is the only one of the four Gospels that records the visit of the Magi.
-Interesting that he does not record the birth of Jesus itself, where Luke does but does not record the Magi, and Mark doesn't bother with any of it, starting with Jesus' Baptism.
+Interesting that he does not record the birth of Jesus itself, where Luke does but does not record the Magi, and Mark doesn't bother with any of it and starts with Jesus' Baptism.
 In my Historical Jesus and Christ of Faith class at a Roman Catholic university, also attended by pre-seminarians, we learned that this of course shows the evolution of the story by writers of the Christian community as a pious expression of their faith rather than anything to be taken literally or written as some kind of accurate record as we now understand accurate.

 Yeah, well, getting back to the Christian faith and church, Matthew only says they were from the East, which means they weren't Jews, unlike the Jewish shepherds in nearby fields who also came.
 So here is the next thing we can nail down.
 The Magi represent the manifestation of Jesus the incarnation of God to the Gentiles, non Jews, for the first time.
 These men, whatever their origin, were not followers of the religion God had revealed to the the Jews, but followers of the best wisdom and science of their own place.
 So in the visit of the Magi we see two things: one is that God became Man in Jesus for all people, not only his own, and the other is that the wisdom of all people, even apart from the revelations of the Law and the Prophets, both leads to Jesus and is completed in Jesus.